 They really brighten up my kitchen.

 The total I spent on flowers for this sunflower centerpiece was $11, which isn’t bad!
-Once these fade away, I’ll pick up another bunch or two of something else to keep it interesting.
+You can also see how I switched out the Sunflowers to Lisianthus for my living room makeover.
+Once those fade away, I’ll pick up another bunch or two of something else to keep it interesting.
 Be sure to visit the links below to see what inspiration my talented friends have in store!